k-ngo/MD-Simulation-Analysis-hERG/README.md

-                                  -d [simulation trajectory file (default=.dcd in current dir)] -t [total simulation time of the whole trajectory (default = 1000)] -e [analyze the simulation to this frame (default = -1 i.e. all)] -s [split each plot into # of smaller plots covering different time periods (default = 1 i.e. do not split)]
+                                  -d [simulation trajectory file (default=.dcd in current dir)] -t [total simulation time of the whole trajectory (default = 1000)] -e [analyze the simulation to this frame (default = -1 i.e. all)] -s [step to analyze trajectory file (default = 1 i.e. every frame accounted for, no skipping)
+                                  --split [split each plot into # of smaller plots covering different time periods (default = 1 i.e. do not split)]
                                   --drug [set to the segname of the drug to analyze drug movement in the pore as opposed to ion movement in the filter]
   ```
   Optional arguments: